swiftlang/swift-package-manager/Documentation/Usage.md

 ## C language targets

-The C language targets are similar to Swift targets except that the C language libraries should contain a directory named `include` to hold the public headers.
+C language targets are similar to Swift targets, except that the C language libraries should contain a directory named `include` to hold the public headers.

 To allow a Swift target to import a C language target, add a [target